commandblock2/LiquidBounce/WishList.md

-A freecam that is only based on camera translation | Somewhat Medium | Low Make all modules that owns the player's rotation use targetRotation | Medium | Somewhat Medium Experimental change on RotationUtils for less yaw change | Somewhat Medium | Medium
+A freecam that is only based on camera translation | Somewhat Medium | Low Make all modules that owns the player's rotation use targetRotation | Medium | Somewhat Medium Experimental change on RotationUtils for less yaw change | Somewhat Medium | Medium Self saving like mode for bugup | Somewhat Medium | Low